paulzfm/MeshSimplification/README.md

 - When estimate the new vertex v from two original vertices v1 and v2, we can use linear optimizing for better estimate.

 - Using priorty queue to manage pairs to ensure low time complexity.

-- Combining ``soft delete'' and ``hard delete'' to avoid high-cost operations when removing vertices and planes.